bananas-repos/aranea/README.md

 and part of domains which will be ignored.
 Adding a global SPAM list would be overkill.

 A good idea is to run it with a DNS filter, which has a good blocklist.

+# Webinterface

+The folder `webroot` does contain a webinterface which displays the gathered data and status.
+It does not provide a way to execute the crawler.